|Pinebook Pro Review||navigate:back|

 The Linux kernel is a tweaked kernel started off Rockchip's github repo.
 It supports the whole SOC and so there are no problems which plague many laptops running Linux such as unsupported chips or flaky suspend to disk a/o memory [see my Lenovo G510 review link].
 That is theory.
 The first few batches have wacky keyboard and trackpad firmware which got replaced on Nov.
 22 2019.
 Also, suspend to memory and disk has some hick-ups.
 The kernel version 4.4 is somewhat dated as the current version is 5.3, but by no means obsolete as it is a long-term kernel with support till February 2022.
 By then the SOC is hopefully supported by the mainline kernel.

 The Pinebook Pro comes pre-installed with Debian.
 As discussed in the previous paragraph, the kernel is a custom kernel.
 The windowing system is xorg and the filesystem is FAT32 for the /boot partition and EXT4 for the rest.
 FAT32 does not allow symlinks which I typically use in the /boot directory.

-This review was written in November 2019, e.g. during the first month of owning the laptop.
+This review was written during the first month of owning the laptop in November 2019.
 Pine64 has already experience building laptops and uses the Pinebook Pro's SOC in some of their single board computers.
 What can go wrong?

 I wanted my next laptop to have an alternative CPU architecture and it happened that the Pinebook Pro is built around the Rockchip RK3399 Hexacore ARM SOC.
 It is fast enough for my type of development work, watching videos and surfing the web.
 For surfing the web, I use an ad blocker and visit only moderately complex websites such as Heise, Spiegel and Youtube.
 They all load very quickly.
 Your mileage will definitely vary.